-Flight Safety Standard Department Spot Check and Night Surveillance Check (For Maintenance Activities)
+Flight Safety Standards Department

+Spot Check and Night Surveillance Check

+(For Maintenance Activities)

-( , I. A udit Composition 1.
+I. Audit Composition 1.
 Team Member(s) 1.
 (Names & Designations) 2.
 2. Area(s) under Surveillance 3.
-Date and Time of Surveillance 4.
+Date, Time and Place of Surveillance 4.
 Name of Owner/Operator/AMO/CAMO 5.
 Aircraft Registration Marks (if applicable) II.
-Ite ems to be Checked √/X Remark 1.
+Items to be Checked √/X Remark 1.
 Check the availability of suitable manpower in sufficient number during maintenance.
-2. Check the validity of organization approval, certifying staff licence and Certification Authorization.
-3. Check if the work being carried out is covered by scope and privileges of organization or Personnel's Approval Certificate or Licence or Certification Authorization.
-4. Check whether work order or necessary document (i.e. PIREP, NRC) is available for the work being carried out.
-5. Check if the organization exposition or Maintenance data is readily available to the maintenance personnel.
-6. Check for adequacy of facility, proper tools; special tools and equipment with calibration status, etc. and proper lighting.
-7. Ensure that the components and materials are as per manufacturer recommendation with required supporting documentations.
-8. Ensure if the work is being carried out as per organization's exposition and maintenance data 9.
-Ensure that no maintenance personnel have consumed any psychoactive substances or alcohol etc. during maintenance activity.
-10. Ensure that the organization has taken adequate safety precaution while undergoing the maintenance activity.
-Nar nature of organization Representatives 1.
-1. 5 2.
+2. Check the validity of organization's approval certificate, certifying staff's licence and Certification Authorization.
+3. Check whether the tasks falls under Line Maintenance or Base Maintenance category.
+Check if the work being carried out is covered by scope and privileges of organization, and personnel Certification Authorization.
+5. Check whether work order or necessary document (i.e. PIREP, NRC) is available for the work being carried out.
+6. Check if the organization's exposition or maintenance data is readily available to the maintenance personnel.
+7. Check for adequacy of facility, proper tools; special tools and equipment with calibration status, etc. and proper lighting.
+Ensure that the components and materials are as per manufacturer's recommendation with required supporting documents.
+Ensure if the work is being carried out as per organization's exposition, maintenance data and within scope of organization.
+10. Ensure that no maintenance personnel have consumed any psychoactive substances or alcohol etc. during maintenance activity.
+BAC Test Level: 11.
+Ensure that the organization has taken adequate safety precaution while undergoing the maintenance activity. ature o of organization representatives 1.
+1. 2.
 2.